 Furniture is one of the most photography-dependent categories on the internet.
 A buyer is spending $400 to $40,000 on something they can't sit in, can't feel, and won't see in person until it arrives.
 The product images aren't supporting the sale — they are the sale.
 Wayfair, West Elm, CB2, Article, Burrow — all of them spend millions per year on photography because each additional dollar of imagery quality returns several dollars in conversion lift.

 Yet furniture photography is also the most logistically painful category to shoot traditionally.
 The pieces are large.
 They need physical staging in real rooms.
 They require styling — pillows, throws, rugs, decor, art on the walls.
 A serious sofa shoot is a week-long location booking with a set designer, a lighting team, and a stylist.
 For mid-size and emerging furniture brands, this is prohibitively expensive at the seasonal cadence the category demands.
+The worked furniture example in our AI product photography ROI calculator shows how room sets, angles, finish variants, and refresh cycles change that business case.

 Why Furniture Adapts So Well to AI